Setup

 Warning

-The Redis password will be stored in plain text and can be viewed when re-running the setup.
+The Redis password is stored in plain text in the configuration file and will be visible if you re-run setup.

 Webserver

-• Use SSL Generates a self-signed SSL certificate (which can be replaced with a valid one).
-Select this if you are not running Gokapi behind a reverse proxy.
-Please note: Gokapi needs to be restarted in order to renew a certificate.
+• Use SSL — generates a self-signed certificate.
+Use this only if you are not behind a reverse proxy.
+Gokapi must be restarted to renew the certificate.

-• Webserver Port Set the port that Gokapi can be accessed on
+• Webserver Port — the port Gokapi listens on.

 Note